Why Tabletop Role Playing Games?

 When we treat children’s play as seriously as it deserves, we are helping them feel the joy that’s to be found in the creative spirit.
 It’s the things we play with and the people who help us play that make a great difference in our lives. ~ Fred Rogers

 A person may have difficulty leaving their home without fearing for their personal safety.
-Trauma may have deeply affected their ability to trust others, or find pleasure in social interactions.
+Trauma may have deeply affected their ability to trust others or find pleasure in social interactions.
 Depression might alter a person’s image of themselves so dramatically that they can only find relief from their psychological pain by harming themselves.
-Still others may struggle to find acceptance among their peers or loved ones so much so that they isolate themselves playing hours of video games to escape from the reality that is too difficult to face.
+Still, others may struggle to find acceptance among their peers or loved ones so much so that they isolate themselves by playing hours of video games to escape from the reality that is too difficult to face.

 One thing that most mental health disorders have in common is that they hijack a person’s ability to experience joy in playing with others.
 While the introductory quote may refer to children, play is just as important to adults.
-Through play we can safely explore challenges, challenge our perspectives, and discover creative solutions.
-Is it any wonder that when a team of negotiators prepares for any major negotiation they role-play the talks many times before the actual event.
-Good negotiators will not only play their own part, but will play the part of their counter negotiator until they have a clear understanding of the other person, their interests, and potential barriers to solutions.
-This kind of play proceeds billion dollar business deals, critical peace talks, life or death hostage negotiations, and even large scale military actions.
+Through play, we can safely explore challenges, challenge our perspectives, and discover creative solutions.
+Is it any wonder that when a team of negotiators prepares for any major negotiation they role-play the talks many times before the actual event?
+Good negotiators will not only play their own part, but will play the part of their counter-negotiator until they have a clear understanding of the other person, their interests, and potential barriers to solutions.
+This kind of play proceeds billion-dollar business deals, critical peace talks, life-or-death hostage negotiations, and even large-scale military actions.